-The portion of each portfolio manager's bonus that is linked to the investment performance of VIP Asset Manager Portfolio and VIP Asset Manager: Growth Portfolio is based on each fund's pre-tax investment performance relative to the performance of a customized benchmark composite index, on which the fund's target asset allocation is based.
-The portion of each portfolio manager's bonus that is based on impact scores is based on how the portfolio manager allocates each fund's assets among the stock, bond, and short-term/money market asset classes, which are represented by the components of each fund's composite index.
+The portion of each portfolio manager's bonus that is linked to the investment performance of each VIP Freedom Fund is based on the fund's pre-tax investment performance relative to the performance of the fund's customized benchmark composite index, on which the fund's target asset allocation is based over time.
+The portion of each portfolio manager's bonus that is based on impact scores is based on how the portfolio manager allocates each fund's assets among the stock, bond and short-term asset classes which are represented by the components of each fund's composite benchmark.
 Each portfolio manager's bonus is based on the percentage of each fund actually invested in each asset class.
-The percentage overweight or percentage underweight in each asset class relative to the neutral mix is multiplied by the performance of the index that represents that asset class over the measurement period, resulting in a positive or negative impact score.
+The percentage overweight or percentage underweight in each asset class relative to the benchmark weightings in each asset class is multiplied by the performance of the index that represents that asset class over the measurement period, resulting in a positive or negative impact score.
 Each portfolio manager also is compensated under equity-based compensation plans linked to increases or decreases in the net asset value of the stock of FMR LLC, FMR's parent company.
 FMR LLC is a diverse financial services company engaged in various activities that include fund management, brokerage, retirement, and employer administrative services.
 If requested to relocate their primary residence, portfolio managers also may be eligible to receive benefits, such as home sale assistance and payment of certain moving expenses, under relocation plans for most full-time employees of FMR LLC and its affiliates.